 If plaque isn’t removed daily, it will build up into a hard deposit called calculus.
 When plaque continues to form on top of the calculus, it can irritate the gums, and a pocket may develop between the teeth and gums.
 Plaque buildup can eventually destroy the gums and bone that support the teeth.

-Adults over 35 lose more teeth to gum disease (periodontal disease) than from cavities.
+Adults over 35 lose more teeth to gum disease (periodontal disease) than to cavities.
 Three out of four adults are affected at some time in their life.
-The best way to prevent cavities and periodontal disease is by good, daily tooth brushing and flossing techniques.
+The best way to prevent cavities and periodontal disease is by good, daily tooth brushing, and flossing techniques.

 Periodontal disease and decay are both caused by bacterial plaque.
 Plaque is a colorless film that sticks to your teeth at the gum line.
 Plaque constantly forms on your teeth.
 By thorough daily brushing and flossing, you can remove these germs and help prevent periodontal disease.